 Prineville is a somewhat small city located in the state of Oregon.
 With a population of 10,055 people and four constituent neighborhoods, Prineville is the 54th largest community in Oregon.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Prineville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Prineville is a city of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Prineville who work in office and administrative support (14.15%), sales jobs (10.99%), and personal care services (9.65%).
+Prineville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Prineville is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Prineville who work in office and administrative support (13.94%), sales jobs (11.88%), and personal care services (10.91%).

 As is often the case in a small city, Prineville doesn't have a public transportation system that people use for their commute.

 Prineville is a somewhat ethnically-diverse city.
 The people who call Prineville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Prineville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Prineville include English, Irish, Italian, and Norwegian.
+The greatest number of Prineville residents report their race to be White, followed by Native American.
+Prineville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.40% of the city’s residents.
+Important ancestries of people in Prineville include German, Irish, Italian, English, and Norwegian.

 The most common language spoken in Prineville is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Italian and Spanish.